DominikButz/SwiftUIGraphs/README.md

 }
 ```

-You can also override the bar color gradient by setting the
+You can also override the bar color gradient by setting the gradientPerBar closure in the initialiser (default value is nil).

 ### Code example: Ring Chart with detail pie chart (pop-out effect)